Understanding Why Climate Change Impacts Women More Than Men

 “Sex for fish is a form of gender-based violence — women are trading sex for access to fish, access to markets, access to livelihood,” Cate Owren, senior gender program manager at IUCN said.
 “It is that negotiation of power, and negotiation of access to natural resources in unequal structures, that makes gender-based violence a tool.”

 Climate-related displacement is also rising globally and the majority of those forced to leave their homes are women, the UN found.
-That’s because women are more likely than men to live in poverty and have fewer resources to recover from displacement in the aftermath.
+That’s because women are more likely than men to live in poverty and have fewer resources to recover in the aftermath.

 “There are more displaced people today than ever before in recorded history, and we’re already seeing a significant uptick in climate change-induced displacement, both within and across international borders,” Alam said.